angular/angular-cli/packages/angular/cli/lib/examples/signal-forms/07-dynamic-arrays.md

 ## Usage Notes

 - The "Remove" and "Add" buttons have `type="button"` to prevent them from submitting the form.
-- The "Submit" button is disabled based on the form's overall `valid` signal.

 ## How to Use This Example